bajahouse/baja-core/readme.md

 # Baja-Core
 Baja-Core is a tswow demo library that gives real world examples for tswow.
 This project is not affiliated with tswow directly and is a community-driven project.
-For any questions, comments or concerns please refer to our discord: [Discord Link](https://discord.gg/Zy2PY9C3n3)
+For any questions, comments or concerns please refer to our discord: [link](https://discord.gg/Zy2PY9C3n3)

 ## Installation

-Use the tswow installation guide [tswow wiki](https://tswow.github.io/tswow-wiki/home/) After tswow is installed, drag and drop any of the modules into your modules/ folder
+Use the tswow installation guide [TSWoW Wiki](https://tswow.github.io/tswow-wiki/home/) After tswow is installed, drag and drop any of the modules into your modules/ folder

 ## Current Modules